 First up I whipped up some Cock-a-leekie soup.
 This classic Scottish soup, is a simple chicken and leek soup, simmered in rich chicken stock and made more filling with some carbs such as rice.
 Just the right sort of warming and the right sort of filling soup the girls would appreciate for supper.

 Then my favourite bit, baking.
-I decided on an orange bundt cake, with generous lashings of rich, gooey salted whiskey caramel sauce made with some Balblair Whisky.
+I decided on an orange bundt cake, with generous lashings of rich, gooey salted caramel whiskey sauce.

 - 250 g (8.80z) butter softened plus extra for greasing